petergridge/CustomWidgets/README.md

 The zone shows the count of devices in the location, devices show first character of the tracked device's friendly name.

-An information window is shown when the pin is clicked, with zones showing the friendly name of each tracked device and a divice pin showing the suburb/street name it is currently located.
+An information window is shown when the pin is clicked, with zones showing the friendly name of each tracked device and the divice pin shows the suburb/street name it is currently located.

 - requires Google API key
   - Maps JavaScript API